Dezagon/ai-project/README.md

-# AI Study Helper
+# AI Tool (replace with the name of your app)

-This is an app to help you with your studies!
-It uses AI locally to build flashcards and test your knowledge.
+This is a starter project and that you should update this README to reflect any additional instructions or description needed.
+For example, you will be using the [Ollama python library](https://github.com/ollama/ollama-python).
+What additional setup does a user of your app need to go through to get started?

 ## Getting started